plone/training/eggs1.rst

 Using zopeskel to create an egg
 -------------------------------

 Our own code has to be organised as an egg.
 An egg is a zip file or a directory that follows certain conventions.
-We are going to use `ZopeSkel <https://pypi.python.org/pypi/ZopeSkel>`_ to create a skeleton projekt.
+We are going to use `ZopeSkel <https://pypi.python.org/pypi/ZopeSkel>`_ to create a skeleton project.
 We only need to fill the holes.

 .. note::